art-in/microcosm/docs/gotchas/svg.md

 ---

 5. CSS `box-shadow` does not work for SVG elements.
-    Drop shadow for SVG elements can be implemented with SVG `filter` element.
+    Drop shadow for SVG elements can be implemented with SVG `<filter>` element.
-    From my research (Chrome v63, FF v57), when setting filter over circle scaled to full screen - browser starts behave very slow (very long `Compose Layers` phase of painting).
+    But `<feDropShadow>` is extremely slow in Chrome v63/FF v57 when applied to circle rendered to full screen (very long `Compose Layers` phase of painting).
     https://stackoverflow.com/questions/6088409/svg-drop-shadow-using-css3

     **Workaround**: use CSS `text-shadow` which works for SVG `text`, and gradients with transparency for other primitives.
+    Cons: `text-shadow` on SVG does not work in Edge v41, and renders with artifacts in FF v57.

 ---